We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Then, remove from heat and add flavorings like lime juice and honey to taste.
+- Remove from heat and add flavorings like lime juice and honey to taste.

-There are some things you can try at home that may help long term with your ovarian cysts.
+There are some other things you can try at home that may help in the long term with your ovarian cysts.
 These remedies may help reduce your cyst size or even prevent them from recurring.
 Still, there isn’t much research to support these methods.

 What you eat may affect cyst development.
-For example, some women go on to develop polycystic ovarian syndrome (PCOS).
+For example, some women who experience frequent ovarian cysts go on to develop polycystic ovarian syndrome (PCOS).
 This condition causes issues like irregular periods or amenorrhea as a result of multiple cysts on the ovaries.

 As a result, you may want to avoid foods that contribute to insulin resistance.
 These include refined carbohydrates and highly processed foods, like: